 Here’s where to pay close attention: the details you provide us with have a high correlation with the probability of your music being selected.
 We require that you be as specific and detail-oriented as possible.
 If you have DJ support, list out the DJ’s name and how they will be supporting (DJ charts, shares on social media, social media following, etc.).
 Make sure to include your marketing budget as well as how it was/will be allocated.
 Additional details to include:

 -Tour dates and location

 -Social media follower count (for your sites, as well as remixers/featured artists)

 In addition to being explicit with your marketing plan, we also have a strict deadline for feature request submissions.
-Your feature request form must be submitted at least 18 days prior to your release date.
+Your feature request form must be submitted at least 1 month prior to your release date.
+Please note that the prior deadline of 18 days has been changed.
 This is to ensure that our marketing team, as well as Digital Service Providers, are given enough to time to properly submit and review your work.